-Catherine Kovesi is Senior Lecturer in History.
+Catherine Kovesi is Associate Professor in History.
 Her research focuses on discourses surrounding luxury consumption and greed in Italy and Europe in the early modern period; and the social, familial, and religious history of Venice and Florence.

-Jenny Spinks is Hansen Senior Lecturer in History.
+Jenny Spinks is Hansen Associate Professor in History.
 She is a cultural historian of early modern Europe with a particular focus on Germany, France and the Low Countries in the sixteenth century.
 Her research interests include print culture, the history of emotions, the global supernatural, the religious dimensions of wonders and disasters, and European views of religious rites and material cultures in Asia.

 Charles Zika is Professorial Fellow in History, and Chief Investigator in the Australian Research Council Centre of Excellence for the History of Emotions.
 His research interests lie in the intersection of emotion, religion, visual culture and print in early modern Europe, and especially in its German-speaking territories.